Secret Santa at Antarctica's Scott Base - NZ Herald

 "Still, there's a good vibe around the station and everyone's still pulling to support the science that we can.
 With 24 hours of sunlight, there's plenty of time to fit everything in."

-Before staff fly south, they must complete a 14-day stay in isolation at a private Methven lodge, at a cost to Antarctica New Zealand.
+Before staff fly south, they must complete 14 days of isolation at a private Methven lodge, at a cost to Antarctica New Zealand.

 International researchers stay in MIQ hotels.

-People must be vaccinated, have four negative Covid-19 tests before they leave, and another when they arrive.
+People must be vaccinated, have four negative Covid-19 tests before they leave and another when they arrive.

-Work was pared back last season to support long-term science monitoring programmes, essential maintenance, priority engineering projects, and Scott Base redevelopment tasks.
+Work was pared back last season to support long-term science monitoring programmes, essential maintenance, priority engineering projects and Scott Base redevelopment tasks.

 Antarctica New Zealand chief executive Sarah Williamson said very few scientists travelled to the base last year.